-PARK CLASSIFICATION RECOMMENDATIONS

-NEIGHBORHOOD PARKS:

-Town of Clifton Park This park is administered by the Town of Clifton; development is limited to passive uses.
+RECOMMENDATIONS This park is administered by the Town of Clifton; development is limited to passive uses.

-COMMUNITY PARKS:

 This sector lies within the service area of Chapel Road Park.
 Active recreation facilities are available at Popes Head District Park.

-DISTRICT PARKS:

 This sector lies within service area of Popes Head District Park.